Patient Hearing

 Patient hearing with a difficult person does not mean surrendering your position.
 This article gives you a clear, step-by-step process for using the empathy bridge to stay genuinely open while keeping your perspective intact, your thinking clear, and your authority uncompromised.

-Read Article →How the H.E.A.R.T.
-Method Sustains Patient Hearing When the Difficult Person Is Your Romantic Partner
+Read Article →Patient Hearing Tips for When the Difficult Person Is Someone You Love

 Read Article →How the L.E.A.D.
 Method Helps Managers Maintain Patient Hearing Without Losing Authority Over the Conversation